 If you’re looking for a great summer mountain bike getaway in the Pacific Northwest, definitely consider putting Bend on the list and use this guide to plan your adventure!

-Why mountain bike in Bend?
+Why Plan a mountain bike trip to Bend?

 I’ve had the pleasure of visiting Bend, Oregon several times to mountain bike (I did my Level 1 PMBIA Certification there) and I have to say, I’m quite impressed.